Medical and Dental Programs

 SJVC also offers a Registered Nursing certificate option that can be completed in as few as 14 months.

 In accordance with the Board of Registered Nursing Policy (Section 1435.5), California Licensed Vocational Nurses may apply for the non-degree program.
 This program is commonly referred to as the “30-Unit option” and prepares students to take the NCLEX-RN Examination, but does not award an A.S.
 Degree.
 Completion of this option may not meet the criteria to practice in other states.
 Applicants will be considered on a space-available basis only and if program resources allow.

 Registered Nursing – LVN to RN Bridge

 SJVC’s Registered Nursing – LVN to RN Bridge program is designed for Licensed Vocational Nurses who want to take the next step in their medical career.
-This program allows licensed Vocational Nurses to use their LVN experience as credit towards their Registered Nursing program course of studies.
+This program allows currently licensed Vocational Nurses to transfer credits from their LVN studies to the required coursework needed for the Registered Nursing program.

 San Joaquin Valley College’s RN program is approved by the Department of Consumer Affairs, California Board of Registered Nursing (BRN).

 San Joaquin Valley College is accredited by the WASC Senior College and University Commission (WSCUC), 1080 Marina Village Parkway, Suite 500, Alameda, CA 94501, Phone: 510-748-9001, Fax: 510-748-9797.

 The WSCUC is an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.